Sohl-Dickstein/Sum-of-Functions-Optimizer/README.md

 optimizer = sfo(@f_df_autoencoder, theta_init, sub_refs);
 % run the optimizer for half a pass through the data theta = optimizer.optimize(0.5);
-% continue running the optimizer for another 20 passes through the data theta = optimizer.optimize(20);
+% run the optimizer for another 20 passes through the data, continuing from
+% the theta value where the prior call to optimize() ended theta = optimizer.optimize(20);

 % plot the convergence trace